Returning Early Admissions students at College of DuPage are high school students under 18-years-old that have completed at least one college course.

-High school students under 18 who are interested in registering for another college-level course and have completed at least one course as an Early Admissions Student are considered Returning Early Admissions Students.
-The classes offered for Returning Early Admissions students are college-level courses and acceptance is determined by a Counselor or Advisor from the Counseling, Advising and Transfer Services Office at College of DuPage.
-The Early Admissions Returning Student Form is only valid for the academic term indicated and a Counselor or Advisor must provide approval for each academic term until the student graduates from high school or turns 18 years old.
+Early admissions acceptance is determined by a counselor or advisor from Counseling, Advising and Transfer Services.
+The Early Admissions Returning Student Form is only valid for the academic term indicated and a counselor or advisor must provide approval for each academic term until the student graduates from high school or turns 18-years-old.

-To continue to participate as an Early Admissions Student at College of DuPage, a student must meet all of the following requirements:
+To continue to participate as an Early Admissions student, you must meet all of the following requirements:

 - Be under the age of 18 without a high school diploma or GED.